sudsho/leetcode-solutions/notes/review-2024.md

 - offline + sort queries trick for max-XOR-with-threshold.
 - monotonic deque for sliding window minimum.
 - segment tree with coordinate compression for range count problems.
+- floyd cycle is the cleanest way for find duplicate variants.